 - Knowing your design style is like a muscle – the more you use it that knowledge, the stronger it becomes.
 Becoming intimately familiar with your design style will help you to immediately recognize what you do and don’t like and can save you time and money.

 With all that being said, let’s take a look at the most well known styles and the characteristics of each.
-Be aware that you’ll likely find some overlap and won’t be 100% one style or the other, but go with the style that has the most characteristics that you’re drawn to.
+Be aware that you’ll likely find some overlap and won’t be 100% one style or the other, but go with the style that has the most characteristics that you’re drawn to, but also feel free to totally mix things up.

 As you review this list, try to put your current decor out of your mind, since it may not be a reflection of your true design style!